octobercms/docs/backend-forms.md

 **useCaption** | allows a title and description to be set for the file.
 Default: true **prompt** | text to display for the upload button, applies to files only, optional.
-**thumbOptions** | options to pass to the thumbnail generating method for the file
+**thumbOptions** | options to pass to the thumbnail generating method for the file **attachOnUpload** | Automatically attaches the uploaded file on upload if the parent record exists instead of using deferred binding to attach on save of the parent record.
+Defaults to false.

 <a name="widget-recordfinder"></a>
 ### Record finder